alberthaff/ngx-papaparse/README.md

 })
 ```

-Then use it in a component.
+Then use it in a component or service.

 ```typescript
 import { Component } from '@angular/core';